 Australian Outback is home to several species of Australian birds and a group of red kangaroos.
 The large marsupials spend their days snoozing in the sun and bouncing through their habitat.

 Flamingo Bay is home to more than 70 flamingos.
-This exhibit has three of the world's six flamingo species on display: Caribbean flamingos, Chilean flamingos and lesser flamingos.
+This location has three of the world's six flamingo species on display: Caribbean flamingos, Chilean flamingos and lesser flamingos.

 Open encounter areas encourage discussion and education and allow guests to come face-to-face with exotic reptiles such the Fiji Island iguana or the Puerto Rican crested toad.
 Complete with educational programming and correlating activities such as backpack tours and keeper chats, MOLA also shares messages of environmental stewardship with guests, students and teachers throughout the Dallas/Fort Worth Metroplex.

-The pyramid that pierces the sky at the peak of the World of Primates exhibit is the first sight that most people first notice upon entering the Zoo.
-Inside the exhibit, a huge tree in the center of the gorilla habitat stretches to the ceiling.
-Waterfalls trickle throughout the rainforest habitat.
+The pyramid that pierces the sky at the peak of the World of Primates habitat is the first sight that most people first notice upon entering the Zoo.
+Inside the space, a huge tree in the center of the aviary stretches to the ceiling.
 Around the perimeter, black-and-white colobus monkeys leap and play with their white hair flowing behind them.
 The Zoo's bonobos (an ape species similar to chimpanzees) also have an indoor habitat.
 Outside, the World of Primates stretches even further, providing habitats for orangutans, mandrills and white-cheeked gibbons.
-Another troop of gorillas lives outside in a lush forest habitat.
+A troop of gorillas lives outside in a lush forest habitat.
 The bonobos have a large outdoor area as well.